-All CTCA scans require a referral from a Specialist.
+All CTCA scans require a referral from a Specialist to be eligible for Medicare Rebate.

 When you arrive at Imaging Associates Box Hill one of our cardiac nurses will take you to a change room where you will be given a gown to change into.
 The nurse will then perform a set of basic observations such as monitoring the heart rate and blood pressure.
 The success of the Coronary CT scan will depend on a regular and slow heart rate (usually less than 60 beats per minute), if required we may give you medication to lower you heart rate.
 An injection of x-ray contrast is needed during the scan to show the coronary vessels.
 This will require an IV cannula (a small plastic tube) to be inserted in a vein near the elbow.